-It is one of the 17 Non-Self-Governing Territories under the supervision of the United Nations Decolonization Committee, in order to eliminate colonialism.
+It is one of the 17 Non-Self-Governing Territories under the supervision of the United Nations Decolonization Committee, set up during the period of decolonization in the 1960s.
 Its capital is The Valley.

-In recent years Anguilla has become one of the most popular offshore financial centers internationally, as the State does not levy any kind of taxes or commissions to individuals and corporations.
+In recent years Anguilla has become one of the most popular offshore financial centers internationally, as the State does not levy any kind of taxes or commissions on individuals and corporations.

-The Head of State is the Queen of the United Kingdom Queen Elizabeth II of England, represented by Governor Alan Huckle, who is appointed by the Queen.
-The Head of Government is the Chief Minister Osbourne Fleming, who is appointed by the Governor within the majority block of the Assembly, who must form an Executive Council approved by said chamber.
+The Head of State is the Queen of the United Kingdom Queen Elizabeth II, represented by Governor Alan Huckle, who is appointed by the Queen.
+The Head of Government is the Chief Minister Osbourne Fleming, who is appointed by the Governor within the majority block of the Assembly, which must form an Executive Council approved by said chamber.

-Anguilla has few natural resources, and the economy depends a lot on tourism, corporate and financial services, lobster fishing and remittances from emigrants.
+Anguilla has few natural resources, and the economy depends heavily on tourism, corporate and financial services, lobster fishing and remittances from emigrants.
 Its currency is the Eastern Caribbean Dollar (XCD).

 The main products that it produces and exports are salt, fish, lobsters, concrete blocks, cattle, tobacco and rum.